simonebaracchi/rpgbot/README.md

 `/show` (check your character sheet contents)

-`/update gen highconcept He is the ultimate keeper of the Source.` (changes the high concept in your character sheet)
+`/update aspects highconcept He is the ultimate keeper of the Source.` (changes the high concept in your character sheet)

 `/add inventory short-sword` (add an item named "short-sword" to the container "inventory" with a default value of 1)